Ethnicity in the UK

 The UK population is made up of different ethnicities.
 87% of people are White, and 13% belong to a Black, Asian, Mixed or Other ethnic group.

-This overview covers how ethnicity is defined, how ethnicity data is gathered, and gives an overall picture of the population by ethnicity.
+This overview explains how ethnicity is defined, how ethnicity data is gathered, and gives an overall picture of the population by ethnicity.

 Ethnicity and race